MrSloth-dev/42.miniRT/README.md

 - [ ] Ivan - on "comp" struct, change "ambient" var name to "ambient_on_object"
 - [ ] Ivan - on ray_for_pixel, save ray.pos on render at the beggining.
 - [ ] Ivan - on lighting ft, change lightv to light_vector
+- [ ] Edite scenes on scene folder for evaluation
+        - done cylinders.rt
+        - done random.rt
+- [ ] Setup strings on screen for commands
 - [ ] Norminette previous chapters 1 to 6(kinda) .
 - [x] Make it work
 - [ ] Make it robust